FlyingJester/TurboSphere/README.md

 * SpiderMonkey
 * SDL2
 - SDL2_image
+* libsndfile

 You can download SDL2 and SDL2_image in binary form for Windows, and Bass in binary form for Linux.
 Most Linux distros have SDL2 in their package managers (SDL 1.3 is SOMETIMES acceptable).

 Get SDL2 from [LibSDL.org](http://libsdl.org/).
-You can get SDL2_ttf [here](http://www.libsdl.org/projects/SDL_ttf/) and SDL2_image [here](http://www.libsdl.org/projects/SDL_image/).
+You can SDL2_image [here](http://www.libsdl.org/projects/SDL_image/).

 To build SpiderMonkey, it is easiest to build Gecko in its entirety.
 This can be done by cloning [Mozilla's Github repo for Firefox](https://github.com/Mozilla/Gecko-dev) and copying the files from js/src/dist.
+Note that you do NOT need to actually build all of Gecko.

+From your Gecko checkout:
+`./mach configure`
+`cd js/src`
+`./configure`
+`make`

 Place the js/src/dist/include folder in TurboSphere's src/thirdparty/ directory (so that it is src/thirdparty/include), and place libmozjs.so/libmozjs.dylib/mozjs.lib into /src/thirdparty/lib.